 Independence

-Adaptive riding lessons improve independence & functional life skills for riders with Down Syndrome, ADHD, Autism, Cerebral palsy, Multiple Sclerosis, Spina Bifida, and many other diagnoses.
+Adaptive riding improves independence & functional life skills for riders living with Down Syndrome, ADHD, Autism, Cerebral Palsy, Multiple Sclerosis, Spina Bifida, and many other diagnoses.

 Our program improves physical & cognitive skills that spark new independence within the rider that they can then carry over into everyday life.